 The Department of Rail and Public Transportation's Multimodal System Design Guidelines designate seven modal emphasis options.
 Many routes will emphasize more than one.
-These options will have a significant impact on roadway cross section design.
+The primary modal emphasis will have a significant impact on roadway cross section design.

-Vision for Mulltimodal Transportation in Virginia
+Vision for Mulltimodal Transportation